mag3sticl/shinywatcher/README.md

 - You need to enable game_stats_raw at your MAD config
 - Pingusermapping and CatchHelper are optional
 - Credits to [CCEV](https://github.com/ccev/shinywatcher) who created the original version of shinywatcher
+- Special Credits to [crhbetz](https://github.com/crhbetz) who make the CatchHelper running in the plugin system

 ## Getting Started
 - import Plugin `ShinyWatcher.mp` via MADmin website at System > MAD Plugins